Because social science majors forge their own career paths.

 Learn more here: Ways to Volunteer to Gain Professional Experience

-For more information on internships and our professional development workshops, email Internships Program Associate, Ivy Allotey iallotey@ccny.cuny.edu.
+For more information on internships and our professional development workshops, email Internships Program Manager, Ivy Allotey iallotey@ccny.cuny.edu.

 Copyright © 2022 Colin Powell School for Civic and Global Leadership.
 All rights reserved.